 The life expectancy of the Russian Bear dog is generally around 10 to 12 years.

-This is pretty much average for a dog of this size, but there are clearly a number of factors that will influence their life expectancy.
+This is pretty much average for a dog of this size, but there are several factors that will influence their life expectancy.

 We will discuss some of those factors throughout the rest of our guide.